 In everyday life, one can observe that people with psychological problems do not breathe properly.
 Their breathing is limited to short inspirations and when they are surprised by a situation or shocked emotionally, they present shallow inspirations and block respiration.
 Thus, they provoke a repression.

-In martial arts, one learns on the contrary, to breathe out in order not to be subjected by a situation.
+In martial arts, one learns, on the contrary, to breathe out in order not to be subjected to a situation.

 - Rebirth and holotropic breathing